sylhare/sylhare.github.io/_posts/2015-06-01-Linux-Shell-Editors.md

 ## Emacs
 Emacs is a shell editor similar to VIM that can be used in command line.
-It has multiple features and can be very powerfull for text editing.
+It has multiple features and can be very powerful for text editing.

 Install emacs text file editor, because it's not by default on all distribution